-Method and production
+Richland Rum Batch 106 Method and production

 Richland Rum is an authentic and natural rum made in Georgia, USA.
 Richland Rum is based on sugar ear syrup from Richland Rum’s own sugar ear plantation.
-After long fermentation, the rum is distilled into a traditional copper pot still, and the rum is then aged in new American oak barrels.
+After a long fermentation, the rum is distilled into a traditional copper pot still, and the rum is then aged in new American oak barrels.
 The bottling “Single Cask” takes place directly from dish to bottle, without any mixing, and the entire production takes place locally and is based on its own materials (hence the name Single Estate).

-Field flowers, roasted sugar and leather.
+Field flowers, roasted sugar, and leather.

 After falling for the Area of Georgia, USA, they founded the cane plantation Vennebroeck Estate just outside the city of Richmond, in the late 90s.
 Their aim was to relaunch the sugar cane and thus rum production to the area.
 As one of the few in the world, Richland can call their rum “Pure Single Estate Rum”.

 Enjoy it with a great Cuban or New World Cigar!